US Cash Products-Harbor gasoline dips on month-end trade

 Any-October F4 RBOB was pegged at 2.25/2.75 cents over.

-Ratable December F5 RBOB was talked at 0.75/1.00 cent over January RBOB futures, while ratable January F5 RBOB was called 0.75/0.25 cent under February RBOB futures.
+Ratable December F5 RBOB was talked at 0.75/1.00 cents over January RBOB futures, while ratable January F5 RBOB was called 0.75/0.25 cents under February RBOB futures.
 Ratable February F5 RBOB was pegged at 1.25/0.75 cents under March RBOB futures.

 Early October M3 conventional gasoline was heard done between 8.75 and 10.50 cents over, and was offered at 10.50 cents over.
 Any-October M3 conventional gasoline was talked at 7.00/7.50 cents over.